leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

-_Capitalist Realism: Is There No Alternative?_ by Mark Fisher illustrates an imagination landscape infected by capitalist _ideology_ and provides tools for navigating "collective fiction" which reinforces it.
+_Capitalist Realism: Is There No Alternative?_ by Mark Fisher illustrates an imagination landscape infected by capitalist _ideology_ and provides tools for navigating the "collective fiction" which reinforces it.

 Recommended to me by a friend at LRC.
 I thought this book would be useful to LRC because it introduces of those tools which can decipher our preconceptions